NLnetLabs/krill-manual/source/advanced-ca.rst

 parent immediately.
 But it exists in order to deal with a possible failure to communicate with the parent when the revocation request is sent.
 In that case Krill will continue to try in the background.
-As soon as the old key is revoked Krill will remove it and the new state will be 'active': i.e. there is one current active key.
+As soon as the old key is revoked Krill will remove it.
+After this has been done there is only one key again, and it's 'active'.

 .. _doc_krill_advanced_ca_migrate_repo: